LearnFintech / Insurtech

 Threats

-• !Legacy giants building their own AI bots
+• !Legacy giants and Progressive building or buying their own AI claims and pricing bots

 L